particle-iot/OneWireLibrary/README.md

 This library implements the Dallas One Wire (1-wire) protocol on the Particle Photon, Electron, Core, P0/P1, Red Bear Duo and compatible devices.

+**WARNING: This library has not been updated for the Argon, Boron, Tracker One, Photon 2/P2.** It won't work for these platforms until the `OneWrite` `pinModeFastInput/pinModeFastInput` functions are ported to these platforms.

 ## Usage

 If you are using a DS18B20, DS1820 or DS1822 temperature sensor, you can simply use the `DS18` object to read temperature.